bjin01/salt-sap-patching/README.md

 This repository contains saltstack configurations, modules and states which have been created for a fully automated patching of SAP HANA Database Scale-up cluster.

 ## __Motivation__
 Patching SAP HANA Scale-up cluster Linux OS can be challenging.
-Before patching the Linux (SLES-for-SAP) OS administrators need to issue certain cluster actions and move resources from one node to another.
+Before patching the Linux (SLES-for-SAP) OS admins need to execute certain cluster commands and move resources from one node to another.
 The cluster maintenance steps (manually) could be found in [SAP HANA System Replication Scale-Up - Performance Optimized Scenario](https://documentation.suse.com/sbp/all/single-html/SLES4SAP-hana-sr-guide-PerfOpt-15/#id-maintenance).

-__The saltstack states and modules you can find here is to help automating SAP HANA Cluster maintenance tasks by:__
+__The saltstack states and modules you can find here are to help automating SAP HANA Cluster maintenance tasks by:__
 * precheck cluster health and SAP HANA System Replication status (SOK)
 * set SAP HANA msl_resource into maintenance mode
 * schedule and deploy patch job in SUSE Manager to the cluster nodes